kevin-ashton/vsc-nanoid-snippets/README.md

 # Nanoid Snippets

-Add nanoids to your snippets.
-By automatically adding an id it makes it far easier to track down the source of annoying logs or origin of an error later on.
-Common use cases might include:
+Inserting nanoids at your cursor is very powerful and like other extensions this is supported.

+However, it's even more powerful to create some snippets for common logging/error patterns that automatically insert a nanoid.
+This saves hours of debugging and tracing down the origin of logs/errors.
+A few common use cases when this is useful.

+* No more wondering where some random log is coming from.
+How many hours have devs wasted trying to fine an annoying `console.log` that keeps outputting some variable?
+With the nanoid you can always find the origin of a log and squash it if desired.
+* By inserting it into errors you can actually find where in the code the error originated from.
+Sourcemaps are a great idea in theory but often are broken and make them worthless in tracking down the origin of an error, hence a unique, searchable string is far more useful.

+Here are some common snippets.
+The examples are in javascript but can be adjusted for any language.

+* `__NANOID__` - Insert a nanoid at cursor
 * `new Error('$1 __NANOID__')` - Create an error with a nanoid
 * `console.log($1,'__NANOID__')` - Create a log with a nanoid
-* `__NANOID__` - Insert a nanoid at cursor

 ## Demo